 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Westbrook is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Westbrook is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Westbrook who work in office and administrative support (16.11%), sales jobs (14.29%), and food service (7.77%).
+Overall, Westbrook is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Westbrook who work in office and administrative support (12.08%), sales jobs (10.26%), and management occupations (10.22%).

-The per capita income in Westbrook in 2010 was $24,390, which is middle income relative to Maine and the nation.
-This equates to an annual income of $97,560 for a family of four.
+The per capita income in Westbrook in 2018 was $32,174, which is upper middle income relative to Maine and the nation.
+This equates to an annual income of $128,696 for a family of four.
 However, Westbrook contains both very wealthy and poor people as well.

 The people who call Westbrook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westbrook residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Westbrook include English, French, French Canadian, and Italian.
+Important ancestries of people in Westbrook include Irish, English, French, Italian, and German.

 The most common language spoken in Westbrook is English.
-Other important languages spoken here include Arabic and Spanish.
+Other important languages spoken here include Arabic and French.